 Hamilton Logo

-The Hamilton logo deserves special attention, which was presented in 2015 on the first poster.
-It looks stylish and, at the same time, minimalist: the designers depicted the lower half of the five-pointed star, replacing the upper beam with a human silhouette.
+The Hamilton logo deserves special attention.
+It was presented on the first poster in 2015.
+It looks stylish and minimalist: the designers depicted the lower half of the five-pointed star, replacing the upper beam with a human silhouette.
 This look personifies Alexander Hamilton, as interpreted by Lin-Manuel Miranda.

-The artists made the drawing completely black, without detailing, but hinted at the personality of the famous politician with the characteristic clothing of the time.
-The outlines show that the man is wearing knee-high boots, culottes, and a frock coat.
+The artists made the drawing completely black, without detailing, but hinted at the famous politician’s personality with the time’s characteristic clothing.
+The outlines show the man wearing knee-high boots, culottes, and a frock coat.
 Inside the star is the name of the theatrical performance, supplemented by the phrase “AN AMERICAN MUSICAL.”

 Hamilton: Interesting Facts

-“Hamilton,” a Broadway musical created by Lin-Manuel Miranda, has transformed theater since its 2015 debut, blending hip-hop with traditional tunes to narrate Alexander Hamilton’s life.
+“Hamilton,” a Broadway musical created by Lin-Manuel Miranda, has transformed theater since its 2015 debut.
+The musical blends hip-hop with traditional tunes to narrate Alexander Hamilton’s life.

 1. Inspired by a Biography: Miranda was inspired by Ron Chernow’s “Alexander Hamilton,” seeing a chance to mix history with modern music.